An Exclusive Interview with Stephen Heidari-Robinson and Suzanne Heywood

 8. People seem to think Agile everything is better.
 Is there such a thing as an Agile reorganization?

 This is a very good question.
 A lot of consultants at the moment are promoting the Agile organisation as a solution to every single company’s woes.
 We can guarantee two things.
 One is that in five years’ time they’ll have a different concept that they want to sell.
-And the second is that this will not solve every company’s woes.
+And the second is that the Agile organisation will not solve every company’s woes.
 So we firmly believe that every company has specific strengths and specific weaknesses and they require specific interventions to solve them.
 What interventions you need might be shaped by things that you learned worked elsewhere but again, an intergalactic template is not going to solve all of your problems.

 We know plenty of tech examples where people change jobs one day, change jobs again, a few days later and get made redundant shortly after that.
 Unfortunately when you’re doing reorganisation it does help to do it somewhat sequentially.
 Knowing why you’re doing it, really diagnosing what the problem is, then working out what the thing is you should be doing and then working out the plumbing and wiring and then seeing did it work or not.
 Otherwise you’re just whipsawing people backwards and forwards and they don’t tend to like that, and that then drags out your reorganisation in any case.